 On the management committee, we have many collective years of experience of parenting children and young people with RTS up to and into adulthood.

-We maintain close links with highly experienced geneticists including Dr Mark Hamilton and Dr Adam Shaw, who runs an RTS clinic at Guy’s Hospital in London.
-Professor Jane Waite and her team at the School of Psychology in the University of Birmingham, are regular attendees and speak at RTS events.
+We maintain close links with Professor Jane Waite and her team at the School of Psychology in the University of Birmingham, are regular attendees and speak at RTS events.
+We maintain contact with experts in the fields of genetics, SEN legal matters, speech and language, sleep and behavioural issues.

 Contact is a UK-wide charity providing support, advice and information for families with disabled children.